 Professional technical education was the unique feature of Soviet system of education.
 It just begins after the 9 or 11 years of school education and as indicated in the graphical representation above.
 It was a bridge between the school education on the one hand and higher education on the other.
-A professionally oriented course produced the middle rung cadre in medicine, engineering, agronomy, veterinary specializations, etc16.
-The need for educating the workers in 1920 gave the birth to a system of schools where teaching was linked with the needs of the industry17.
+A professionally oriented course produced the middle rung cadre in medicine, engineering, agronomy, veterinary specializations, etc. The need for educating the workers in 1920 gave the birth to a system of schools where teaching was linked with the needs of the industry.
 To begin with short term courses for technical training of the native workers were started.
 Apprentice training programmers in factories were initiated for the unskilled workers already employed.
-For the skilled and unskilled workers a chain of evening schools called rabfaks (workers) faculties were started18.
-Thereafter specialized technical schools were established for training in engineering, economic planning, medicine, agriculture, education, etc19.
+For the skilled and unskilled workers a chain of evening schools called rabfaks (workers) faculties were started.
+Thereafter specialized technical schools were established for training in engineering, economic planning, medicine, agriculture, education, etc.

 The technical schools were of two type's short cycle vocational schools and technicums (polytechnics) or specialized technical schools.
 In the former students were enrolled for a period of two years after the eighth standard.
 They trained skilled workers.
 Only 30% of total students got enrolled in them.
-To get enrolled in the specialized technical schools the students were required to face an entrance test for the admission after having completed secondary education up to the 10th level.
-The duration of courses varied from three to four years depending upon the choice of the course or its availability in the school and after completing the courses the graduates worked as supervisors in various sectors in different fields of industry, agriculture, etc20.
+To get enrolled in the specialized technical schools the students were required to face an entrance test for the admission after having completed the secondary education up to the 10th level.
+The duration of courses varied from three to four years depending upon the choice of the course or its availability in the school and after completing the courses the graduates worked as supervisors in various sectors in different fields of industry, agriculture, etc.

 The technical courses that were taught in these schools were the backbone of ever growing industry of the Soviet Union.
 There was steady growth of enrollments in both the types of institutes.
-In the short cycle semi professional courses, there were 1.5/1000 persons of the population enrolled in 1928, which increased up to 1.7/1000 in 1933, to 3.2/1000 in 1938 and to 5.3/1000 in 195821.
+In the short cycle semi professional courses, there were 1.5/1000 persons of the population enrolled in 1928, which increased up to 1.7/1000 in 1933, to 3.2/1000 in 1938 and to 5.3/1000 in 1958.
 This steady growth of

-John Glenn, The Soviet Legacy in Central Asia, New York, 1999, pp. 82-83.
+&lt;sup>15 John Glenn, The Soviet Legacy in Central Asia, New York, 1999, pp. 82-83.

-Javed Ashraf, Soviet Education Theory and Practice, New Delhi, 1978, p.
+&lt;sup>16 Javed Ashraf, Soviet Education Theory and Practice, New Delhi, 1978, p.
 121.

-Ali Mohammad, Social Transformation in Central Asia, New Delhi, 2004, p.
+&lt;sup>17 Ali Mohammad, Social Transformation in Central Asia, New Delhi, 2004, p.
 71.

-Shams-Ud-din, Secularizatioin in the USSR: A Study of Cultural Policy in Uzbekistan, New Delhi, 1982, p.
+&lt;sup>18 Shams-Ud-din, Secularizatioin in the USSR: A Study of Cultural Policy in Uzbekistan, New Delhi, 1982, p.
 146.

-Vadin Madish, The Soviet Union, New Jersey, 1991, p.
+&lt;sup>19 Vadin Madish, The Soviet Union, New Jersey, 1991, p.
 230.

-Basile Kerblay, Modern Soviet Society, London, 1983, p.
-160.

-W. K. Medlin, W. M. Cave, F. Carpenter, Education and Development in Central Asia: A Case Study of Social enrollment was dependent on growth of these types of schools in the republic as well as on the growth of middle level graduates passing out of the general level of the schools.
+&lt;sup>20 Basile Kerblay, Modern Soviet Society, London, 1983, p.
+160. Win Market Constraints enrollment was dependent on growth of these types of schools in the republic as well as on the growth of middle level graduates passing out of the general level of the schools.
 Besides the growth of the enrollment was meant to meet the demand of the requirement in the industry and other sectors that was growing at a rapid pace.